doougui/study-notes/react/notes/state.md

 - Step 3: React commits changes to the DOM
   - React only changes the DOM nodes if there’s a difference between renders

+## Why you should not mutate states?

+- Without using the state setting function, React has no idea that object has changed, so React does not do anything in response.